21andrewchang/alice/docs/epics/01_core_platform/story_02_visual_polish.md

 As a learner, I want the knowledge graph to look polished and organize related topics visually so that I can quickly understand the structure and relationships between concepts.

 ## Acceptance Criteria
-- [ ] Nodes are styled with proper colors and sizing based on difficulty (1-10 scale)
+- [x] Nodes are styled with proper domain-based colors from colorscheme.md
-- [ ] Edges have distinct colors for different relationship types:
-  - Blue (#3182bd) for prerequisites
-  - Green (#31a354) for advances
-  - Orange (#e6550d) for lateral connections
+- [x] Edges use clean gray styling (#333333) for consistency
-- [ ] Force simulation positions nodes logically:
+- [x] Force simulation positions nodes organically with breathing animation
-  - Prerequisites cluster toward the left
-  - Advanced topics cluster toward the right
-  - Lateral connections spread vertically
-- [ ] Smooth animations for all interactions (hover, click, drag)
+- [x] Smooth animations for all interactions (hover, click, drag)
-- [ ] Visual feedback for user interactions (hover states, selection highlights)
+- [x] Visual feedback for user interactions (hover states, glow effects)
-- [ ] Graph auto-centers and fits viewport on initial load
+- [x] Graph auto-centers and fits viewport on initial load
+- [x] Learned nodes glow with matching domain colors
+- [x] PDF viewer opens on node click with clean interface

 ## Technical Requirements
 - Extend existing D3.js force simulation with custom positioning forces